davegarvey/tyk-gateway-redis-sentinel-docker/README.md

         curl http://localhost:8080/tyk-api-test/get -H 'authorization: testkey'

-    This will return a typical HTTPbin response
+    This should return a typical HTTPbin JSON response.

 2. Cause a failover: